davidgiven/cowgol/README.md

 yet --- there's not enough memory.

-I'm currently targeting this at a BBC Micro with Tube second processor, because that gives me a real operating system with file streams and 61kB of usable RAM.
+I'm currently targeting this at a BBC Micro with Tube second processor, because that gives me a real operating system with file streams and 61kB of usable RAM, but there's extremely basic (cross compilation only) support for the Commodore 64.
+(For ultra hackers only.
+Email me.)

 How?
 ----